 How do you know if you could benefit from the services of a financial planner?
 You may not have the expertise, the time or the desire to actively plan and manage certain financial aspects of your life.
 Perhaps you want help getting started.
 You may benefit from an objective, third-party perspective on what are often emotional, difficult decisions.
-And in today’s hectic world, it can be beneficial to have a financial planning expert help to make sure you stay focused and follow through with your financial plans.
+And in today’s hectic world, it can be beneficial to have an experienced financial planning professional help to make sure you stay focused and follow through with your financial plans.

 Often a specific event or need will trigger the desire for professional financial planning guidance.
 These might include:

 - Making sure your money will last during retirement or rolling over a retirement plan

 - Handling the inheritance of a large sum of money or other unexpected financial windfall

 - Preparing financially for a marriage or divorce